PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image80.png"
-style="width:4.17742in;height:0.97871in" />
+style="width:4.67099in;height:1.09434in" />

 When you are prompted by the **Parameters** dialog, you can supply a **Name** for the new Field Parameter.
-You can also add a set of columns from the **Products** table using the **Fields** pane on the right.
+You can also add the set of translated name columns from the **Products** table using the **Fields** pane on the right.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image81.png"
-style="width:2.67742in;height:2.45965in" />
+style="width:3.27245in;height:3.00629in" />

 For our scenario, let's create a new Field Parameter named **Translated Product Names**.
-Let's also add the four columns from the **Products** table with the translated product names.
+Let's also populate the fields connection of this Field Parameter with the four columns from the **Products** table with the translated product names.
 When you are just starting to experiment with Field Parameters, you should leave the **Add slicer to page** option enabled as it helps in running a few tests to build your understanding.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image82.png"
-style="width:3.36575in;height:2.80952in" />
+style="width:3.55627in;height:2.96855in" />

 After you have created a new Field Parameter, it appears in the **Fields** list on the right as a new table.
 If you select a Field